-Modern Slavery and Human Trafficking Statement April 2020 – March 2021
+Modern Slavery and Human Trafficking Statement April 2022 - March 2023

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 2022.

-VIDAfresh recognises the global issue regarding human trafficking and within this statement declares that it will not tolerate any element of modern slavery within our operations.
+VIDAfresh recognises the serious global issue regarding human trafficking and within this statement declares that it will not tolerate any element of modern slavery within our operations.
 We have systems in place to assess and report potential victims of modern slavery and the protection of whistle-blowers.
 VIDAfresh are members of SEDEX, Stronger Together and Sainsbury’s RightLine initiative to help drive improvements and identify potential threats in all ethical aspects of our business.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Due to our obligation to report on measures and ensure that all parts of our business and supply chain are slavery free we have put in place a designated Modern Slavery and Human Trafficking Policy.